 Drivers have a responsibility to follow traffic laws and act with reasonable care when traveling on roads or highways.
 Pedestrians have the same obligations—and a failure to uphold these duties of care can result in negligence.
 If a pedestrian’s actions cause an accident, he or she would be liable for any collisions that they caused.

-There are some situations where a motor vehicle driver is clearly at fault for the accident.
+There are some situations where a driver is clearly at fault for a car accident.
 A driver who speeds through a stop sign and strikes a pedestrian who crosses the street breaks the law and is liable for the accident.

 However, if a pedestrian fails to exercise his or her duty of care, he or she would be at fault.
 For example, say that a pedestrian runs into the road in front of a moving vehicle.
 In this situation, he or she failed to act with a reasonable degree of care and could be held responsible for the accident.